netdata/netdata/README.md

 Use our **[automatic installer](https://github.com/firehol/netdata/wiki/Installation)** to build and install it on your system

-It should run on any Linux system.
-We have tested it on:
+It should run on **any Linux** system.
+It has been tested on:

 - Gentoo
 - ArchLinux
 - Ubuntu / Debian
 - CentOS
 - Fedora
+- RedHat Enterprise Linux
+- SUSE
+- Alpine Linux
+- PLD Linux

 ---